Dense Banach subalgebras of the null sequence algebra which do not satisfy a differential seminorm condition: Introduction

-for all $a, b \in A$ [Ki, 1994][Bh, 2016]. $D_1$ implies spectral invariance [Ki, 1994], Theorem 5 and Lemma 4, which raises the question: is every dense subalgebra of the null sequence algebra, which satisfies the hypotheses of Theorem 1.1, also $D_1$?
-The purpose of this paper is to provide a counterexample.
-To this end, we think of $c_0(\mathbb N)$ as a direct sum
+is satisfied for all $a, b \in A$, where $\| \cdot \|_A$ is the norm on $A$ and $\| \cdot \|_B$ is the norm on $B$ (see \cite{KissShul}).
+Being a $D_1$-subalgebra implies spectral invariance (see \cite[Theorem 5 and Lemma 4]{KissShul}), which raises the question: Is every dense Banach subalgebra of the null sequence algebra, which satisfies the hypotheses of Theorem \ref{thm:motivator}, also $D_1$?
+The purpose of the present paper is to provide a counterexample.
+To this end, we think of $c_0$ as ${\mathbb C}^2$-valued sequences vanishing at infinity, $c_0({\mathbb N}, {\mathbb C}^2)$, where ${\mathbb C}^2$ denotes the 2-dimensional commutative $C^\star$-algebra, with coordinatewise multiplication and involution.
+We identify the two $C^\star$-algebras using the isomorphism $\theta \colon c_0 \cong c_0({\mathbb N}, {\mathbb C}^2)$,